 The camera needs to pick up your voice cleanly for it to register.
 So you need to be quite close to your camera, and performance might be affected by wind noise or other noise.
 It also does not work very well if the camera is inside a protective housing.

 Unlike Siri or Alexa, the HERO10 doesn’t talk back.
 And if you’ve turned off the beeps, that can make it hard to know whether it has registered your command.
-So I often find it useful to enable beeps when using voice control.
+So I often find it useful to enable beeps when using voice control so that you get that audible feedback that the command has registered.

 HERO10 Voice Control Languages